-Was tipped as a star in the making as a youngster, and began to fulfil that potential with victory in the 2011 Czech Open, which helped him finish 95th in The Race to Dubai.
-Took the same spot in 2012 thanks to some good form late in the year, before making big strides in 2014 to finish 56th.
-A season which saw Oliver finish second at the Africa Open and tied for fourth at the inaugural Made in Denmark allowed the Englishman to make his debut at the season-ending DP World Tour Championship, Dubai.
-Was the second-youngest Briton to win a place on The European Tour at the 2006 Qualifying School Final Stage where he played as an amateur before taking the fifth available card and promptly turning professional.
+Recorded his best finish of the season – tied ninth place – at the lucrative British Masters supported by Sky Sports in October, avoiding a battle to keep his card.
+Was tipped as a star in the making as a youngster, and began to fulfil that potential with victory in the 2011 Czech Open.
+Lost his full playing rights at the end of 2013, but regained his card in 2014 after a solid season, finishing 56th in the Race to Dubai.
+Was the second-youngest Briton to win a place on The European Tour at the 2006 Qualifying School Final Stage, where he played as an amateur and took the fifth card, promptly turning professional.
 Just kept his card in 2007, then made huge progress in 2008, losing a play-off to Thomas Levet for the MAPFRE Open de Andalucía by Valle Romano title.
 Lost his card in 2009, however, but bounced back in 2010 by finishing 81st, the highlight being a three-week spell in the spring when he was runner-up at the Madeira Islands Open - BPI - Portugal, seventh at the Volvo China Open and tied fourth at the Ballantine’s Championship.
 Won Sir Nick Faldo’s Junior Series in 2003, 2004 and 2005 and wrote himself into the record books by becoming, at 16 years and 334 days, the youngest player to play in the Walker Cup when he represented Great Britain and Ireland at the Chicago Golf Club in 2005.